ssemyan/sample-app-aoai-chatGPT/README.md

     - `AZURE_OPENAI_EMBEDDING_ENDPOINT`
     - `AZURE_OPENAI_EMBEDDING_KEY`

-3. Start the app with `start.cmd`.
-This will build the frontend, install backend dependencies, and then start the app.
+3. After building the front end and back end as described in the [Local Setup: Basic Chat Experience](#local-setup-basic-chat-experience), start the app with `start.sh`.
 4. You can see the local running app at http://127.0.0.1:5000.

 #### Deploy with the Azure CLI
-**NOTE**: If you've made code changes, be sure to **build the app code** with `start.cmd` or `start.sh` before you deploy, otherwise your changes will not be picked up.
+**NOTE**: If you've made code changes, be sure to **build the app code** as described in the [Local Setup: Basic Chat Experience](#local-setup-basic-chat-experience) before you deploy, otherwise your changes will not be picked up.
 If you've updated any files in the `frontend` folder, make sure you see updates to the files in the `static` folder before you deploy.

 You can use the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) to deploy the app from your local machine.
-Make sure you have version 2.48.1 or later.
+Make sure you have version 2.48.1 or later and are logged into your subscription.

 If this is your first time deploying the app, you can use [az webapp up](https://learn.microsoft.com/en-us/cli/azure/webapp?view=azure-cli-latest#az-webapp-up).
-Run the following command from the root folder of the repo, updating the placeholder values to your desired app name, resource group, location, and subscription.
-You can also change the SKU if desired.
+Run the following command from the root folder of the repo, updating the placeholder values to your desired app name, sku size, resource group, location, and subscription.
+For example, the basic SKU is `B1` and the standard SKU is `S1`.

-`az webapp up --runtime PYTHON:3.10 --sku B1 --name <new-app-name> --resource-group <resource-group-name> --location <azure-region> --subscription <subscription-name>`
+`az webapp up --runtime PYTHON:3.11 --sku <sku> --name <new-app-name> --resource-group <resource-group-name> --location <azure-region>`

-If you've deployed the app previously, first run this command to update the appsettings to allow local code deployment:

-`az webapp config appsettings set -g <resource-group-name> -n <existing-app-name> --settings WEBSITE_WEBDEPLOY_USE_SCM=false`

-Check the runtime stack for your app by viewing the app service resource in the Azure Portal.
-If it shows "Python - 3.10", use `PYTHON:3.10` in the runtime argument below.
-If it shows "Python - 3.11", use `PYTHON:3.11` in the runtime argument below.

-Check the SKU in the same way.
-Use the abbreviated SKU name in the argument below, e.g. for "Basic (B1)" the SKU is `B1`.

-Then, use the `az webapp up` command to deploy your local code to the existing app:
+To update the app, simply run the `az webapp up` command to redeploy to the existing app:

 `az webapp up --runtime <runtime-stack> --sku <sku> --name <existing-app-name> --resource-group <resource-group-name>`